rshurukhin/hello-world/README.md

 # hello-world
 My first repository on github.
-This is a test repository, it is created in order to understand the basic functions of github.
+This is a test repository, it's created in order to understand the basic functions of github.
+Here we go, it is my first commit in my repo.